Australia opts to not purchase Johnson & Johnson vaccine, citing clot concerns

-The nation of some 25 million people had pinned its coronavirus immunization drive on the vaccine jointly developed by British-Swedish firm AstraZeneca and Oxford university, but the government has since limited the vaccine’s use due to links to rare blood clot disorders both in Australia and in Europe, particularly among younger people.
+The nation of some 25 million people had pinned its coronavirus immunization drive on the vaccine jointly developed by British-Swedish firm AstraZeneca and Oxford university, but the government has since limited the vaccine’s use because of links to rare blood clot disorders both in Australia and in Europe, particularly among younger people.

 As a result, Australian authorities say they do not plan to acquire any more viral vector vaccines, including those from Johnson & Johnson.